 LAT 1010: Elementary Latin I (3)

 This course introduces some of the fundamental grammatical categories of Latin.
-It covers the four conjugations of verbs as well as the indicative and imperative moods.
-It also introduces the present, future, imperfect, and perfect tenses as well as the first three declensions of Latin nouns.
+It covers the four verb conjugations, the indicative and imperative moods, and the first three noun declensions.

 LAT 1020: Elementary Latin II (3)